The Human Truth Foundation

 #poland

-The constitution is not the threat to national power that some fear.
-It institutionalizes a strong role for national parliaments, shrinks the size of the European Commission, and does not transfer any power, as a whole, to Brussels13.
-The entire constitution is largely a compendium of already-existing treaties.
-It would bring simplicity and increased transparency to the structure of the EU.
-There are intermittent signs and calls by various politicians for parts (or all) of it to be saved, but, until a way is found that is democratic and doesn't ignore public opposition, it is unlikely to bear much fruit.
+The constitution was not the threat to national power that some feared.
+It wanted to institutionalize a strong role for national parliaments, shrink the size of the European Commission, and would not have transferred any power, as a whole, to Brussels14.
+The entire constitution was largely a compendium of already-existing treaties.
+It would have brought simplicity and increased transparency to the structure of the EU.
+There are intermittent signs and calls throughout the late 2000s, by various politicians, for parts (or all) of it to be saved, but, until a way is found that is democratic and doesn't ignore public opposition, it is unlikely to bear much fruit.

 #austria #belgium #bulgaria #cyprus #czechia #denmark #estonia #finland #france #germany #greece #hungary #iceland #ireland #italy #latvia #lithuania #luxembourg #malta #netherlands #norway #poland #portugal #romania #slovakia #slovenia #spain #sweden #switzerland #turkey #UK